joduss/ArticleClassifier/README.md

 On the road I gradually changed my mind, thinking that first, to classify all those theme accurately, I would need much more data.
 Combining themes to build super-themes, also amplifies misclassifications...
 I therefore though to classify more precisely, but it is still not so easy.
 It would lead to even more imbalanced data.
 In total, I classified about 3000 to 4000 thousands articles

+##### Manually classification - ML assisted

+Manual classification is hard and takes enormous amount of time.
+To ease the process I trained the classifier with limited tagged data, I then used the classifier on unseed and yet tagged articles and finally approved or disapproved the predicted themes.
+For the approval, I wrote an utility showing articles with a specific unverified predicted themes.
+This allowed to speed-up the manual classification.

+That utility is only showing articles for which a specific theme is predicted, while others are not.
+As long as the accuracy is above 50%, this means the number of articles of that specific theme being verified outnumbered those which are not of that theme.
+This process was slightly **re-balancing** the data.

 ##### Training